-The encrypt-at-rest statement value MUST be set to one of the following two Policy Enumeration strings:
+The encrypt_at_rest statement value MUST be set to one of the following two Policy Enumeration strings:

-“MUST”
+"must"

-“MAY”
+"may"

-As the encrypt-at-rest statement value is a policy enumeration string, it MUST be in uppercase.
+As the encrypt_at_rest statement value is a policy enumeration string, it MUST be lowercase.

-permitted-actions
+permitted_actions

-The permitted-actions statement is used to inform of what actions they may take with the threat intelligence they receive.
+The permitted_actions statement is used to inform of what actions they may take with the information they receive.

-The permitted-actions statement MUST be a JSON name/value pair.
-The permitted-actions statement MUST be included in an IEP.
-The permitted-actions statement name MUST be the JSON string “permitted-actions”, and it must be in lowercase.
+The permitted_actions statement MUST be a JSON name/value pair.
+The permitted_actions statement MUST be included in an IEP.
+The permitted_actions statement name MUST be the JSON string "permitted_actions", and it must be in lowercase.